GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-This is the default distance calculation, which will also approximate the planetary body by a sphere of mean radius :math:`R`.
+This is the default distance calculation, which will also approximate the planetary body by a sphere of mean radius *R*.
 However, we compute an exact distance between two points A and B on such a sphere via the Haversine equation